 Before You Arrive

-- During the 60 minutes (increased from 30 minutes) prior to your appointment, do not eat, drink (other than water), smoke, brush your teeth or chew gum.
+- During the 60 minutes prior to your appointment, do not eat, drink (other than water), smoke or vape, brush your teeth, or chew gum.

 - Do not wear lipstick, lip gloss or lip balm to your appointment.

-10 minutes before your appointment, you should swish water in your mouth and swallow it to ensure that you are well hydrated.
+10 minutes before your appointment, swish water in your mouth and swallow it.
 After this, do not drink anything else before your appointment.

 - CMU ID and mobile device: Bring your university ID (or government-issued ID) and a mobile device (or printed page) to display your appointment QR code.

-- Face covering: You are required to wear a face covering/mask throughout the testing process, except during saliva sample collection, when you will be asked to lift your mask to provide the sample.
+- Facial covering: You are required to wear a facial covering/mask throughout the testing process, including during saliva sample collection.

-3. Go to the Cohon University Center to check in for your appointment.
+3. Go to TCS Hall to check in for your appointment.

-You will check in for your test at Danforth Lounge in the CUC.
+You will check in for your test at TCS Hall.
 Just before you are called to a check-in table, click “Appointments” in the HealthConnect menu and select today’s appointment to pull up your personal QR code on your mobile device.

-A staff member will give you a test kit, and you will be directed to the East Campus Garage to provide your sample.
+A staff member will give you a test kit, and you will be directed to an individual testing station to provide your sample.

-4. Provide your saliva sample and await results.
+4. Provide your saliva sample at TCS Hall and await results.